structurizr/structurizr.github.io/ai/mcp.md

 ## mcp.structurizr.com

-An instance of the MCP server is running at `mcp.structurizr.com`, with the DSL tools enabled.
+An instance of the MCP server is running at `mcp.structurizr.com`, with the DSL, PlantUML, and Mermaid tools enabled.
 If you'd like to use this, just create a connector to `https://mcp.structurizr.com/mcp` in your AI agent.

 ## Running

-The Structurizr MCP server is included in the [prebuilt Docker image](binaries).
-To run it:
+A prebuilt Docker image is available on Docker Hub:

 ```
-docker pull structurizr/structurizr
+docker pull structurizr/mcp
-docker run -it --rm -p 3000:3000 -e PORT=3000 structurizr/structurizr mcp <parameters>
+docker run -it --rm -p 3000:3000 -e PORT=3000 structurizr/mcp <parameters>
 ```

 The following parameters are supported:

 - `-dsl`: Enable DSL tools.
 - `-server`: Enable Structurizr [server](/server) tools.
+- `-plantuml`: Enable PlantUML exporter.
+- `-mermaid`: Enable Mermaid exporter.

 ## Building and running from source